xamarin/docs-archive/Recipes/cross-platform/ide/debugging/set_a_breakpoint/README.md

  [ ![](Images/breakpoint_00.png)](Images/breakpoint_00.png)

-You can configure which tools you see in the Debug view by selecting <span class="UIItem">View > Debug Windows</span>:
+You can configure which tools you see in the Debug view by selecting **View > Debug Windows**:

  [ ![](Images/breakpoint_01.png)](Images/breakpoint_01.png)

 To set a breakpoint, simply click to the left of the line number at the place in your code that you need to troubleshoot.
-You will see the breakpoint appear in the <span class="UIItem">Breakpoints</span> window:
+You will see the breakpoint appear in the **Breakpoints** window:

  [ ![](Images/breakpoint_03.png)](Images/breakpoint_03.png)